A few weeks ago, one of my customers asked me to carry out a maintenance operation on his site.

 1. Update WordPress regularly

 Currently, only 25% of the sites have installed the latest version of WordPress (5.1).
-If yours is one of them, kick your butt now (or have someone do it for you, it may be easier).
+If yours is one of the majority that haven't, kick your butt now (or have someone do it for you, it may be easier).

 When we talk about updates, we mean the core files of WordPress, of course, but also the themes and plugins.